 Compensation and Benefits

 This is a full-time position that requires a willingness to work some evenings and weekends, as well as occasional travel within the state.
-The anticipated salary range for the position is $75,000 to $95,000 (starting salary is for someone with 3 years of director experience).
+The anticipated salary range for the position is $80,000 to $105,000, depending on experience.

 NWIRP offers a generous benefits package, including excellent health, vision & dental plans; 3% employer retirement contributions; paid vacation, parental, and health-related leave; subsidized transit pass; disability/life/AD&D coverage; and 4 weeks of paid sabbatical after six years of employment.